florianwittkamp/FD_ACOUSTIC/README.md

 ### Content

-In this repository 1-D and 2-D versions of the FD wave simulation codes are available.
+In this repository 1-D and 2-D versions of FD wave simulation codes are available.
 The source code can be found in Matlab/1D and Matlab/2D for the 1-D and 2-D version, respectively.

 Higher spatial orders are achieved by a classical Taylor expansion.

 For higher temporal orders there are two methods available:

 1. Lax–Wendroff method (only in 1-D).
-Theory: Dablain (1986)
+Theory: *Dablain (1986)*

 2. Adams-Bashforth method.
-Theory: Bohlen & Wittkamp (2016)
+Theory: *Bohlen & Wittkamp (2016)*

-To explore the influence of different orders of accuracy you can run the script `FD_compare.m`.
+To explore the influence of different orders of accuracy you can run the script `FD_1D_compare.m` or `FD_2D_compare.m`.

-___

 ### Literature